NGINX App Protect DoS Live Activity Monitoring

 }

-• It is recommended restricting access to the API location, for example, allow access only from local networks with allow and deny directives:
+• Limit API location access, for example, permit only local network access using allow and deny directives:

 http {